hayleyygregg/marian-bantjes/essay.md

 End of an Era
 ------------

-The previously mentioned book, 'Pretty Pictures' written by Bantjes (2013), is a chronological celebration of her work that defines the 'arc' in her career and philosophy in design, drawing a line under past work to allow her to move on to new things.
+The previously mentioned book, '[Pretty Pictures](http://www.bantjes.com/pretty-pictures/about-book)' written by Bantjes (2013), is a chronological celebration of her work that defines the 'arc' in her career and philosophy in design, drawing a line under past work to allow her to move on to new things.

 As a self-confessed 'Type-Nut', writing about Marian Bantjes has been an inspiring and educating experience; oblivious of the impact she had in the design world.
+Her story is encouraging to young designers and shows that with ambition and perseverance, success will follow.

+<!--

 Her story is encouraging to young designers and manifests the fact that if you are ambitious enough, you don't need a genie to make your wish come true.

-<!--

 you really can become the person you aspire to be.